 Use your longer training rides to experiment with your nutrition.

-As everyone has their preference to the type of food, they prefer to consume on the ride.
+Everyone has their preference to the type of food they prefer to consume on the ride.
 If you aren’t sure what you’ll be eating and drinking on the ride, I strongly recommend that you start to work through it now.
 Use your longer training rides to try different things to make sure that you have a good idea of what you’ll be eating and drinking doing the actual peaks Challenge Falls Creek event.

-As Hydrolyte and Winners bars will be proving the on-course nutritional products during the event, I recommend that you use these on your training rides so that you can get used to them.
+Check out if the event has any hydration &/or nutrition sponsors that will be proving the on-course products during the event.
+If so, I recommend that you use these on your training rides so that you can get used to them.
 You can combine them with your preferred riding food and drink.
 I add several different types of foods to my valet bag so that I have a little variety on the ride.

 Eat well off the bike leading up to the event